+So here let's say you want to display a full date format in your app.
 So instead of setting a date format string that is specific to a region or a country that has a specific order, we recommend that you use date style.

+This formatter has different styles that you can choose from, but since here we want to display a full date format I'm setting my date style to full.
+So with that you are making sure that your date is formatted correctly in all regions in the world.
 As you can see on the screen, there are differences between the date format in the US and the date format in France, like the French date does not have any commas, the month name is not capitalized, the day of the month comes before the month itself, and this would not be achievable if you have pasted in a date format instead of a date style.

 In addition to date formatter, we have a series of formatters for common data types available in foundation.
 If you'd like to learn more about formatters please check out these two great talks from last year.